 How much work goes into building your company’s following?
 You likely run Twitter ads, Facebook ads, Instagram ads and use a variety of social growth hacking tools to build your social presence.
 Consider the individual networks of your employees.
 Your social influence could greatly increase without ever needing to get the people in their networks to follow your company account.
 If they engage with your content on an employee’s social account, you are still raising brand awareness and engaging them.

-While Facebook friends may not be as interested in your company because Facebook is more of a personal, inner circle network, their LinkedIn and Twitter followers could very well be interested in your company news, posts and content.
+While your employee's Facebook friends may not be as interested in your company because Facebook is more of a personal, inner circle network, your employee's LinkedIn and Twitter followers could very well be interested in your company news, posts, and content.
 By leveraging your employees’ LinkedIn and Twitter accounts, they get an opportunity to interact with your content.

 Takeaway: To fully tap into your employees’ networks, you not only need to provide them with great content to share, but you must also do some social media training to help them begin building their personal brands and thought leadership.
 Teach them how to grow their networks, and your influence will grow.

 33% of buyers trust brands, whilst 90% of customers trust recommendations from people they know.
 [Nielsen Global Online Consumer Survey]

 This is a no-brainer.
 How many times have you asked your social networks for help in finding X product to solve your problem before delving into serious comparisons?
 All the time.

 Your employees are the “people they know” referenced in the Nielsen survey.
 This means your employees are one of the most trusted sources of information regarding your company.
 Potential customers and potential hires will be more interested in your company when they see your employees sharing good things about your company on social media.
 It shows they are engaged at work and believe in your company’s product, services, and mission.